List of professional sports teams in Utah: Utah becomes a -zz market

 The announcement of the Utah Starzz WNBA franchise in 1996 cemented the state's propensity for using the letter Z in its team names.

 The peculiar "Starzz" nickname was an homage to the Jazz (as well as to the old Utah Stars ABA team).
 The precedent firmly set, several -zz teams entered the Utah market in subsequent years, to include the Utah Catzz, Utah Freezz, and Utah Blitzz.

 From 1994 to 1999, at least seven professional sports teams in the state adopted nicknames containing a double Z (see table below).
 All of these team names ended in -zz, except the Utah Grizzlies (which are also commonly called "the Grizz").
-With the exception of the Jazz and Grizzlies, none of the -zz teams remain in Utah today, each having relocated, folded, or renamed the franchise.
+The Jazz are the only remaining -zz team in Utah today, as all the other teams have relocated, folded, or been renamed.

 The Ogden Raptors (1994–present) were the only notable Utah pro franchise to forgo use of the letter Z when entering the Utah market during the 1990s.
 The Raptors offered this as a selling point, using the slogan "All the fun without the ZZs!"
 Since 2000, new and renamed franchises have tended to steer away from the Z naming fad, opting instead for names such as Salt Lake Bees, Utah Flash, Real Salt Lake, and Utah Royals FC.
-However, the creation of the Orem Owlz in 2005 and the Utah Blaze in 2006 provide some indication that Utah's Z nicknaming trend continues.